aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to XLAM in C++ Applications" h2="Convert XPS to XLAM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to XLAM?</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft that is used to store documents in a fixed layout.
+It is similar to PDF, but it is not as widely used.
+XLAM (Excel Add-in) is a file format used by Microsoft Excel to store macros and other customizations.
+Converting XPS to XLAM allows users to take advantage of the features and functionality of Excel Add-ins.

-Converting XPS to XLAM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XPS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLAM.
+<h2>How Aspose.Total Helps for XPS to XLAM Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that makes it easy to convert XPS to XLAM.
+The process is simple and straightforward.
+In the first step, you can export XPS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLAM.
+This process is fast and efficient, and it allows users to quickly and easily convert XPS documents to XLAM.
+Aspose.Total for C++ also provides a wide range of other features and functionality, such as the ability to create, edit, and manipulate documents in a variety of formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}